pmjones/ext-request/README.md

 ?>
 ```

-Note that this method returns a clone of the _StdRequest_ instance with the new property value.
+Note that this method returns a clone of the _ServerRequest_ instance with the new property value.
 It does not modify the property value on the called instance.

-## StdResponse
+## ServerResponse

 Goals: